bytewax/bytewax-azure-ai-search/README.md

 ## Sample usage

 You can find a complete example under the [`examples/` folder](https://github.com/bytewax/bytewax-azure-ai-search/tree/main/examples).
-In this example you can find three files:

-* `connection.py` - execute it once to establish a connection to your Azure AI Search and Azure OpenAI services, and define a schema
-* `indexing.py` - contains Haystack custom components to parse, extract content and generate embeddings from urls in a JSONL file in [here](https://github.com/bytewax/bytewax-azure-ai-search/blob/main/examples/data/news_out.jsonl)
-* `dataflow.py` - contains a complete Bytewax dataflow to parse the entries in the JSONL dataset, apply the custom component as a map operator step, and store the vectors in your Azure AI Search instante through the bytewax-azure-ai-search sink.

-To execute this, you can generate a `.env` file with the following keywords:
+To execute the examples, you can generate a `.env` file with the following keywords:

 ```bash
 # OpenAI